-- Fall 2017 Amount: Cost of tuition and required fees, for four years (five years for architecture students).
+Amount: Full cost of tuition and required fees, for four years (five years for architecture students).
 In addition, recipients are eligible for a one-time $1,000 undergraduate research stipend and a one-time $2,000 study abroad stipend.
 Candidates who complete the FAFSA may be eligible for additional financial support.
 See the chart below for a summary of benefits.

 - Tier One Scholarship